LeafClientMC/LeafClient/README.md

 🤓☝️ **P.S.** *Majority of the mods are going to be mods created by other developers found on **[modrinth.com](https://modrinth.com)**, **[curseforge.com](https://curseforge.com)**, and other sources/websites.
 Each creator of the mod will be credited accordingly.
 If the creator of the mod allows for modifications, it will be modified accordingly in an appropriate manner to create a dynamic and professional look for Leaf Client and make it easily accessible through the client.*

+In the future, we are planning on creating our own Mods that are only compatible when using Leaf Client.
+However, for now we are using free online mods to speed up the project release.

 ### ![icons8-discord-24](https://github.com/LeafClientMC/LeafClient/assets/84229419/13f14cfd-f49e-4b2f-95d1-9e19ac36e04d) Discord Status Preview

 ![image](https://github.com/LeafClientMC/LeafClient/assets/84229419/f6b0b66f-13b1-4be2-ab6f-0454874cbb88)